gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 You'll see we now have a `languageProvider.js` file in the root directory, just as we did before, which is excellent because our plugin's api should work just the same as it did before.
 You'll also notice we have some `.map` files and a `.d.ts` file.

 The map files are sourcemaps, which we enabled in our `tsconfig` file.
-Sourcemaps help us and other developers debug and trace problems in our code, as it allows us to read the human-readable authoring rather than the processed, jarbled code (thanks to babel and now Typescript).
+Sourcemaps help us and other developers debug and trace problems in our code, as it allows us to read the human-readable authoring rather than the processed, jarbled code (created by Babel and now Typescript).

 The `.d.ts` are Typescript definition files.
 These let us communicate the shapes and contracts of our code.
-Type definition files are extremely useful for using other people's packages.
+Type definition files are extremely useful for using other people's packages as well as distributing our own.

-For example, if someone were to use our plugin and had Typescript installed, they would get access to typehints in their editor, as well as compiler checks.
-Invoking say, `changeLanguage(10)` would make the compiler weep.
+For example, if someone were to use our plugin and had Typescript installed, they would get access to type-hints in their editor, as well as compiler checks.
+Invoking `changeLanguage(10)` would make the compiler weep.

 ---

 Before we convert our other files, I think we have an opportunity to make our code a bit more robust.

-Right now, we can set our language to any language we want because we type it to any measly old string - as in `changeLanguage('banana')`.
+Right now, we can set our language to any language we want because we type it to any measly old *string* - as in `changeLanguage('banana')`.
 Let's be more strict by only allowing actual languages.

 Let's update `languageProvider.tsx`: